*10% allowance for waste is included. This is an estimate.

 Tips for Measuring Concrete

 Concrete and cement can get expensive, so it pays to know how much concrete you need for your next masonry project.
 Enter the ImproveNet concrete calculator.
 Check out the table above to see various formulas for calculating how much concrete your project requires based on the shape of the area you’ll be covering.
 Once you’ve discovered exactly how much concrete you need, feel free to connect with local masons who can help with your project!

 Calculating how much concrete you’ll need for a project comes in two steps.
 The first step is determining what kind of concrete you will need.
 There are many, many kinds of concrete out there.
 Mixed concrete can be complex, meaning it can be really strong or not.
-Modern or regular concrete is a mixed design using sand and other common materials that withstand pressure pretty well.
-Some concrete is known as high or ultra-high performance, meaning they can really take any kind of hit.
+Modern or regular concrete is a mixed design using sand and other common materials that withstand pressure.
+Some concrete is known as high or ultra-high performance, meaning it can really take any kind of hit.
 Then there’s cellular, cork, roller-compacted, glass, asphalt concrete types—endless possibilities to choose from.
 Talk to a concrete specialist to see which is best for your project.

 The best way to calculate how much concrete you’re going to need in cubic yards is to do the following:

 - Mark the area that will need concrete and divide it into smaller areas.

 - Calculate the volume of the area after determining the shape of the area (see the chart below) by multiplying in the thickness of the concrete.

 - Convert the volume from feet to cubic yards to get the number of cubic yards of concrete you’ll need.